timklapdor/csulx/_strategies/Reflective-Journals.md

 #### Implementation

-Every student has a Thinkspace blog.
+Every student has a ThinkSpace blog.
 Each subject they complete is added as a ‘category’ on the blog which then helps to filter posts.
 Therefore for INF532 it is expected students write a series of blog posts throughout the session.
 These are then used in the final assignment Network literacy evaluative report’, which is also posted as a blog post in two parts - 1) A 900 word evaluative statement using previous blog posts as evidence of meeting the learning objectives; 2) A 900 word reflective statement on development as a connected educator and implications as a connected leader.

 You can view some of the student's ‘Network literacy evaluative reports’ here (may need CSU login to access):